aalhadramteke/MyVoiceAssistant-Prototype/README.md

 # MyVoiceAssistant-Prototype
-This repository contains a Desktop Voice Assistant built in Python, created and managed by Aalhad Ramteke.

-🎙️ Desktop Voice Assistant
 A feature-rich virtual assistant built using Python.
 This project uses speech recognition to understand voice commands and text-to-speech to respond.
 It can perform various tasks such as opening system applications, browsing the web, providing information, and controlling system settings.

-✨ Features:
+Features:
-Voice Interaction: Uses the Google Speech Recognition API to listen to commands and the pyttsx3 library to speak responses.
+1.Voice Interaction: Uses the Google Speech Recognition API to listen to commands and the pyttsx3 library to speak responses.
-Greeting System: Dynamically greets the user ("Aalhad") based on the time of day (Morning, Afternoon, Evening).
+2.Greeting System: Dynamically greets the user ("Aalhad") based on the time of day (Morning, Afternoon, Evening).
-Web Browsing: Quickly opens popular websites like YouTube, Google, and Stack Overflow.
+3.Web Browsing: Quickly opens popular websites like YouTube, Google, and Stack Overflow.
-System Control: Opens native Windows applications like Notepad, Command Prompt, and Calculator.
+4.System Control: Opens native Windows applications like Notepad, Command Prompt, and Calculator.

 Information Retrieval:
 Fetches summaries from Wikipedia.
 Tells the current time and date.